 - Eligible non-citizens - alien registration card

-- Departments also must complete the I-9 Verification process, and in some cases, if a background check is required, a Criminal Background check.
+- Employing departments must complete the I-9 Verification process and in some cases, a background check may be required before the hiring process is completed.

 - Set up your schedule around your classes.
 You cannot work at any time that would conflict with your class schedule.
-Even if your class is cancelled for the day, you cannot work unless you document your supervisor and the Office of Financial Aid, in writing, that the class was cancelled.
+Even if your class is cancelled for the day, you cannot work.

 - On Campus – On Campus student employees will be instructed by their hiring department and/or supervisor on how to record and enter time for each biweekly pay period and the required deadline date in the online HR system.
 Time should always be reported in the pay period worked, and must be submitted before the university deadline for that pay period.
 Time must be approved in the online HR system by the department supervisor before the official university deadline date.

 - Off-Campus/Community Service – Off Campus/Community Service student employees will be required to report their time worked for each biweekly pay period online in the FSU HR/Payroll system.
 Time should always be reported in the pay period worked and must be submitted before the university deadline for that pay period.
 Hours reported on the timesheet must be approved in the online HR system by the designated agency supervisor before the deadline.